khanhlee/khanhlee.github.io/_pages/about.md

 * Wellcome to my page, have a nice day!

 # Recent News
-* April 08, 2021.
-Our manuscript [A sequence-based prediction of Kruppel-like factors proteins using XGBoost and optimized features](https://www.journals.elsevier.com/gene) has been accepted for publication in <i>Gene</i>.
+* April 18, 2021.
+Our manuscript [A sequence-based prediction of Kruppel-like factors proteins using XGBoost and optimized features](https://www.sciencedirect.com/science/article/pii/S0378111921002377) has been published in <i>Gene</i>.
 * March 09, 2021.
 Our manuscript [Radiomics-based machine learning model for efficiently classifying transcriptome subtypes in glioblastoma patients from MRI](https://doi.org/10.1016/j.compbiomed.2021.104320) has been published in <i>Computers in Biology and Medicine</i>.
 * February 05, 2021.
 Our manuscript [A transformer architecture based on BERT and 2D convolutional neural network to identify DNA enhancers from sequence information](https://doi.org/10.1093/bib/bbab005) has been published in <i>Briefings in Bioinformatics</i>.
 (Impact Factor 8.99, 2/59 in MATHEMATICAL & COMPUTATIONAL BIOLOGY)
 * December 01, 2020.
 Our manuscript [Identification of gene expression signatures for psoriasis classification using machine learning techniques](https://doi.org/10.1016/j.meomic.2020.100001) has been published in <i>Medicine in Omics</i>.